Umami Pot

 Step 4

-Remove the scales from the salmon and cut the fillet into bite-sized pieces.
-Cut the potato, carrot, Japanese leek, and cabbage into bite-sized pieces.
+Remove any scales from the fillet, then cut it into bite-sized pieces.
+Cut the potato, carrot, Japanese leek, and cabbage into bite-sized pieces as well.

 ishikari-jiru_instruction-5